mkain112/mkain112.github.io/_posts/2025-08-10-ChessRobotFirst-electronics.md

 ![A4988 driver](/assets/chess/4elec/A4988.png){: .right}
 The shield literally just pops in on top of the Arduino and is done.
 A few enabling jumpers and it will run on its own power supply that we give separate to the Arduino drawing its 5 volts from the USB.

 On top of THAT the shield takes a few dedicated motor drivers.
-One for each stepper motors we are running.
+One for each stepper motor we are running.

 All told the electrical hardware was pretty cheap:
 - Stepper Motors $16.99 (x3 I got an extra)